Overview of Repackaging Best Practices

 When repackaging installations, you should always keep in mind that it is strongly advised:

 - Prevent an auto-start of the repackaged application after its installation.
-When you perform repackaging in the Automated Monitoring mode, EMCO MSI Package Builder automatically starts monitoring before running the repackaged installation and stops monitoring when the installation is finished.
+When you use the Capture Installations option for monitoring, EMCO MSI Package Builder automatically starts monitoring before running the repackaged installation and stops monitoring when the installation is finished.
 Some installations prompt you to run the installed application as the final step of the deployment, which prevents EMCO MSI Package Builder from detecting the end of the installation and stopping the monitoring process at the right place automatically.
 You have to skip running the installed application in the course of the installation process.
 If the application starts automatically after the installation, just close it to notify EMCO MSI Package Builder of the end of the installation process.

 - Skip reboots.
 If the monitored installation requires a reboot, you should stop monitoring and generate a deployment package before rebooting.